ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Analyze_a_frame_with_Frame_Advisor/analyze_geometry.md

     To see full descriptions of all the metrics in the Detailed Metrics view, use the i button.
     {{% /notice %}}

 1. Next, sort the `Content Metrics` table by lowest VSE (vertex shading efficiency).
-This helps us to find objects that shade more indices than they are using.
-This can be caused by gaps in the index stream, which cause unused indices to be shaded, or poor reuse locality, which causes indices to be shaded multiple times.
+This helps us find objects that shade more indices than they are using.
+This can be caused by gaps in the index stream, which cause unused indices to be shaded, or poor reuse locality which causes indices to be shaded multiple times.

     ![Content Metrics sorted by VSE alt-text#center](fa_sort_vse.png "Figure 4.
 Content Metrics sorted by VSE")